Delaware Stadium Selected as Host Site for 2014 NCAA Menís Lacrosse Quarterfinals

 Delaware Stadium was one of 73 sites announced by the NCAA as hosts for championships from 2013 through 2015.
 Sites were selected for 54 of the 89 championships across 18 sports and all three divisions.
 Hofstra University’s Shuart Stadium will serve as the other NCAA Men’s Lacrosse quarterfinal site in 2014.

-The University of Delaware is no stranger to hosting NCAA Tournament action as the Blue Hens will host the first and second rounds of the NCAA Division I Women’s Basketball Tournament this coming March 24-26 at the Bob Carpenter Center.
+The University of Delaware is no stranger to hosting NCAA Tournament action as the Blue Hens hosted the first and second rounds of the 2013 NCAA Division I Women’s Basketball Tournament this past March at the Bob Carpenter Center.